-Chagas disease is an illness spread by insects.
-It is common in South and Central America.
+Chagas disease is an illness caused by tiny parasites and spread by insects.
+The disease is common in South and Central America.

 Chagas disease is caused by the parasite Trypanosoma cruzi.
-It is spread by the bite of reduviid bugs and is one of the major health problems in South America.
+It is spread by the bite of reduviid bugs, or kissing bugs, and is one of the major health problems in South America.
 Due to immigration, the disease also affects people in the United States.

 Risk factors for Chagas disease include: